1. Thinking:

 Recording can also become a habit.
 To form a habit, the initial stage requires discipline and perseverance.
 Creating a good habit and reducing a bad habit is something very worthwhile, even though in the initial stage, we may feel uncomfortable and reluctant to maintain it.
 To easily record income and expenses, we should use simple and convenient tools.

-I have a principle: unstable emotions are what easily cause people to lose money; being happy can lead to loss, being sad can lead to loss, and being hasty can lead to loss.
+I have a principle: unstable emotions are what easily cause people to lose money; being happy can lead to loss, being sad can lead to loss, and rushing can lead to loss.
 The most important thing in keeping money is to maintain stable emotions and a strong mindset.
 Above is the entire article "How to Start Learning Personal Financial Management" by author Duong AQ.
 I hope that with this introductory video on personal financial management, you can somewhat envision your financial management path more clearly.

 Users who liked